 Why we recommend it: safe, Swedish seven-seater

 Volvo's bullet-proof reliability graced the XC90, but do remember that the last models are now over 10 years old.
 Diesel injectors are known to fail, a telltale sign is uneven revving.
 The rear boot handle can jam too, an annoying fix.
-And if you really want to throw caution to the wind, Volvo made a glorious-sounding 4.4-litre V8 example that's worryingly cheap nowadays.
+If you really want to throw caution to the wind, Volvo made a glorious-sounding 4.4-litre V8 example that's worryingly cheap nowadays.

 To find out more, read our full Volvo XC90 review